larryhastings/correlate/README.md

 What do you do?
 Sure, you could correlate the two datasets by hand.
 But what if the datasets are really big?
 And what do you do if they get updated?
-Do you want to update the correlation by hand too?
+Do you want to update the correlation by hand every time either dataset changes?

 **correlate** solves this problem for you.
 It correlates values between two messy but strongly-related datasets.

-How it works: you submit your two datasets to **correlate**, showing it each value and mining the data and metadata for "keys" that map to that value.
+How it works: you submit your two datasets to **correlate**, showing it each value, and mining the data and metadata for "keys" that map to that value.
 You then set **correlate** to work.
 It thinks for a while, then produces its best guess as to how to match the two sets.
 And its best guess is... hey, that's pretty good!